Lectem/lectem.github.io/_posts/2019-12-30-The-debug-heap-that-created-bugs.markdown

 The Page Heap Verification can be used not only to track memory corruption but also leaks, and works with any application using new/malloc/HeapAlloc for allocations.
 More info on how to use it from windbg [here](https://docs.microsoft.com/en-us/windows-hardware/drivers/debugger/-heap).
 Sounds great right?
 I have been using this tool for a while now.
 But the last time I used it, I had issues finding where the bug it detected came from.

-# A seemingly inconsistent crash
+## A seemingly inconsistent crash

 I usually fire up WinDbg to find the cause of the crash, so that I can easily inspect the memory that was corrupted.
 Most of the time, I saw the crash happening in DirectX or in the GPU driver.
 Usually, this does not sound good.
 I also sometimes had this particular crash in libcurl.
 For a while I couldn't figure out what the issue was.
 Callstacks had nothing in common but somehow, it was not random.
 A few callstacks kept appearing in those two libraries.
 At first, I thought we might have had some incompatibility in libcurl with it's allocations.
 I made sure we compiled it with the correct flag, set the allocation functions at init.
-And bam!
-No more issues.
+And *BAM!* No more issues.

 It seemed like a weird fix since curl allocates everything using its own functions, and is wrapped in its own .dll.
 But the bug disappeared.
 And as our QA didn't reproduce it unless they used AppVerifier so we decided to stop worrying about it.
 I spent about a week or two looking for various causes for the crash, found potential bugs in other parts so it was kind of worth it anyway.

-# The return of the crash
+## The return of the crash

 Until we had another memory corruption.
 As usual I fired up AppVerifier and WinDbg.
 After running the game a few times, I found the crash we were looking for.
 However I did also encounter the old DirectX crash once.
 It was not gone...
 So I fixed one issue.
 Then another.
 Used static analysis tools, other applications such as Intel Inspector, coded my own page guards, but nothing did it.
 I kept disabling gameplay features, but the bug stayed.
 And was most of the time getting harder to reproduce.